sirinxa/Behind-The-Buzz-Project/README.md

 # Behind-The-Buzz-Project
-the specifics of the machine learning model in the above code:
+The specifics of the machine learning model in the code:

 Data loading and preprocessing: The first step is to load the training data from a CSV file using Pandas library.
 The dataset is then split into two parts, training set and validation set using the train_test_split function from scikit-learn library.